-Thanks to the coworking spaces and flexible workspaces that are mushrooming all over the globe, now businesses are able to secure office space in some of the most competitive cities despite conventional office rental rates throughout the Asia-Pacific region getting higher, including in one of the strategic markets: Kuala Lumpur.
+Thanks to the coworking spaces and flexible workspaces that are mushrooming all over the globe, now businesses are able to secure office space in some of the most competitive cities despite conventional office rental rates throughout the Asia-Pacific region, as compared to rent control laws in the USA, getting higher, including in one of the strategic markets: Kuala Lumpur.

 Kuala Lumpur: A Hub for Asia's E-Commerce and Digital Business